BACK

 Signing the Lease

 The tenant should sign the lease first.
+This is crucial to avoid potential issues with unoccupied properties and the associated loss of rental income.
 The reason for this is that if you’ve already signed the lease, then you have to wait for a response from the renters.
 During the interim, you cannot rent the property to another applicant because the other applicant could show up with the signed original lease.
 This means you lose out on money while you wait.
 This potential scenario is why it’s vital to send an unsigned copy.
 You need to give yourself the flexibility to rent to someone else if the original applicant goes M.I.A.

 Copies of the Lease